Posted on Leave a comment

 Jamaican Author, Horane Smith takes on Human Trafficking and Deportees in his 15th Novel

-Toronto, Canada, May 1, 2024 –Horane Smith, the distinguished Jamaican-born Canadian novelist, is about to unveil his milestone fifteenth work, The Queen’s Plate, promising a compelling narrative destined to enchant and stimulate profound reflections among readers worldwide.
+Toronto, Canada, May 1, 2024 –Horane Smith, the distinguished Jamaican-born Canadian novelist, is about to unveil his milestone fifteenth work, The Queen that Wears the Crown, promising a compelling narrative destined to enchant and stimulate profound reflections among readers worldwide.

 Jamaican author resident in Canada, Mr. Horane smith, about to publish his 15th novel.
 Jamaican author resident in Canada, Mr. Horane smith, about to publish his 15th novel.Reflecting his deep roots in Jamaica and his vibrant life in Canada, this novel spans the bustling streets of Brooklyn, New York, the serene landscapes of St. Elizabeth, Jamaica, and the multicultural vibrancy of Toronto, Canada.

-Horane Smith’s journey with The Queen’s Plate began back in 1977 in Montego Bay, a manuscript initially shelved among his early writings.
+Horane Smith’s journey with The Queen that Wears the Crown began back in 1977 in Montego Bay, a manuscript initially shelved among his early writings.
 After decades, Smith revisited this powerful story, updating it to mirror contemporary societal issues, and swiftly secured a publisher.

 “I am thrilled to be working with BayMar Publishing,” Smith shares from his home in Toronto, reflecting on the smooth and swift process of bringing this long-held story to readers.